 This Notice tells you what Personal Data Butler Snow collects, why we need it, how we use it and what protections are in place to keep it secure.

-“Butler Snow” “we” “us” and “our” mean Butler Snow, LLP and its affiliates in London, Singapore, and Hong Kong.
+“Butler Snow” “we” “us” and “our” mean Butler Snow, LLP and its affiliates in London and Singapore.

 “Butler Snow Personnel” means Butler Snow’s prospective, present and past partners, employees, consultants and agency staff, and people connected to such persons.

 “Personal Data” means information about individuals (including you), and from which such individuals could be identified.

 “You” means individuals whose Personal Data we process including, but not limited to Butler Snow clients, Butler Snow client personnel, counter-parties, counter-party personnel, other solicitors/advisors, witnesses, suppliers, supplier personnel [and individuals who visit this website].
 “You” does not include Butler Snow Personnel.

 Butler Snow is the Data Controller in relation to your Personal Data and is committed to protecting the privacy rights of individuals, including your rights.

 Although Butler Snow is not required under the GDPR to appoint a Data Protection Officer, Butler Snow maintains Personnel that retain oversight of Butler Snow’s compliance obligations under the GDPR and any other applicable data protection legislation and regulation.

 For questions concerning this Policy or pertaining to your Personal Data, please contact the Privacy Officer at Privacy.Officer@ButlerSnow.com.

 How does Butler Snow obtain your Personal Data?